xxxcucus/planes/README.md

 # planes
-Variant of battleships game implemented with Qt, C++ and with Java for Android.
+Variant of battleships game implemented with Qt, C++ and with Java and Kotlin for Android.

 3 versions of the game of Planes are implemented with Qt: PlanesWidget, first naive version, PlanesGraphicsScene an implementation using QGraphicsScene, PlanesQML an implementation using QML.
 These use a game engine programmed in C++.

+The Android application is currently developed in Kotlin.
-There exists one version of the project developed completely in Java (game engine included) for Android.
+The older version of the Android application in Java still exists in the repository for reference.

 In the releases section you will find a detailed documentation of the C++ part of the project.
 (TheGameOfPlanes.pdf)